tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 #### Snowflake to Avalanche

-This consensus protocol was first seen in the white paper called "Snowflake to Avalanche".
-Outlined in the paper are four protocols that are building blocks forming a protocol family.
-These leaderless BFT protocols are built on a metastable mechanism and are called Slush, Snowflake, Snowball and Avalanche.
+This consensus protocol was first seen in [[39]].
+The paper outlines four protocols that are building blocks forming a protocol family.
+These leaderless BFT protocols, published by Team Rocket, are built on a metastable mechanism.
+They are called Slush, Snowflake, Snowball and Avalanche.

-The protocols published by Team Rocket differ from the traditional consensus protocols and the Nakamoto consensus protocols by not requiring an elected leader.
+The protocols differ from the traditional consensus protocols and the Nakamoto consensus protocols by not requiring an elected leader.
 Instead, the protocol simply guides all the nodes to consensus.

 These four protocols are described as a new family of protocols due to this concept of metastability: a means to establish consensus by guiding all nodes towards an emerging consensus without requiring leaders, while still maintaining the same level of security and inducing a speed that exceeding current protocols.